jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 There was a lot of brainstorming about how Encircle’s call instantiation compares to call instantiation in other programming languages, which are totally compliant to the CPU’s way of handling command calls, but is not in the spirit of *commands as an object*.
 But that brainstorming was postponed, because it did not have anything to do with a goal of a workable type of call instantiation, but more with optimization of Encircle.
 The contemplations are still there in this article, as an unfinished brainstorm, that may be later worked out, to better take advantage of CPU power.

 Perhaps creation behavior is just the most important issue of Command is an Object.
 It really belongs to the introduction of commands, that explains how a command is an executable object.
 Closely related to it, is the special creation behavior of executable objects.
-You have to well understand the creation behavior to implement a command as an object.
+You might well understand the creation behavior to implement a command as an object.

 There was a brainstorm about the problems, that come with creating a sub-call object just before it executes.
 This brainstorm in further down below in the section *Former Text*.
 But the idea might now be further worked out by making a comparison between other programming languages and how it might be solved in the new programming language.